redlibrarian/redlibrarian.github.io/_posts/2020-02-11-the-problem-of-history.markdown

 required to be consistent simply to satisfy the whataboutery of the CFE.

-(To be fair, the whataboutery works both ways: where is the CFLA committee's statement criticizing Winnipeg's draconian security policies?
+(To be fair, the whataboutery works both ways: where is the CFLA or CFE statement criticizing Winnipeg's draconian security policies?
 Or does intellectual freedom not pertain to the marginalized populations of downtown Winnipeg?)